MD-Junayed000/DataBench-QA-System---SemEval-Task-8-utilizing-deepset-bert-large-uncased-whole-word-masking-squad2-/README.md

 4. *Prediction Output:* Generates structured predictions.txt and predictions_lite.txt files formatted for competition submission.

 ---
+📂 Folder Structure

+This repository follows a structured format to ensure easy navigation and reproducibility of results:

+|-- competition/
+    |-- 066_IBM_HR/
+        |-- all.parquet
+        |-- sample.parquet
+    |-- 067_TripAdvisor/
+        |-- all.parquet
+        |-- sample.parquet
+    |-- ... (other dataset folders)
+    |-- test_qa.csv

+Each dataset has two parquet files:

+all.parquet: Contains the full dataset.

+sample.parquet: A subset of all.parquet with limited rows for quick testing.

+test_qa.csv: Contains the questions to be answered.

 ## ⚙ Installation and Dependencies
 Ensure you have *Python 3.7+* installed.
 Then, install the required dependencies: